programmiri/work-with-me/README.md

 - I prefer working in a cross-functional team.
 Collaborating with everybody and every role in my team is important to me.

 ### 💻 I care about code and quality
-- I enjoy delivering sustainabily: Writing tests and seeing them pass; planning, organizing and improving the software architecture of my project; cleaning up and refactoring.
+- I enjoy delivering sustainability: Writing tests and seeing them pass; planning, organizing and improving the software architecture of my project; cleaning up and refactoring.
 - I want to take ownership of code with my team.
 - I need to work in an environment and code-base that considers these things as necessary and valuable.